dongqi-DQ/GEO4PALM/README.md

 - `street`refers to street type (available in OSM).
 - `sfch` refers to surface object height excluding buildings.
 This is calculated using the difference between digital surface model (DSM) and DEM.
 Buildings are excluded using building outlines available in OSM.

-Note that building type information is not available in New Zealand, and hence one building type is assigned for all buildings.
+**Note: building type information is not available in New Zealand, and hence one building type is assigned for all buildings.**

 Variables in the static driver here are not inclusive.
 Users may refer to PALM input data standard or Heldens et al. (2020).